ashrafbd1496/ashrafbd1496/README.md

 - 👋 Hi, I’m @ashrafbd1496
 - 👀 I’m interested in wordpress and laravel
-- 🌱 I’m currently learning theme dev
+- 🌱 I’m currently learning WordPress theme development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me asraf1496@gmail.com